-Face value is an accounting representation of the value of a company’s common stock on it’s balance sheet.
+Face value (also sometimes called Par value) is an accounting representation of the value of a company’s common stock on it’s balance sheet.

 Here’s a look at Cipla’s balance sheet, the Equity share capital shown is calculated as Face value X No. of Shares.
 Cipla’s equity share capital is 160.59 Crores (1605.9 Million)

 From a retail investor’s point of view, it has no bearing on the actual value of the company

 Cipla has 8,029.60 Lakh shares in issue, so the face value is the Equity Share Capital / No. of Shares (16,059 Crores/8029.60 Lakhs) = Rs 2 / share.

 Cipla’s Face Value / Share = Rs 2.0 (won’t change unless the company splits the stock to halve the stock price by doubling the number of shares)